Ysceifiog: Today

 The village pub, the Fox Inn, is a substantially unaltered 18th century building, with a front room listed on CAMRA's register of nationally important pub interiors.

-The village committee maintains the local village hall which plays hosts to varying village events.
+The village committee maintains the local village hall which plays hosts to village events.

-The local football team, Ysceifiog F.C., joined the Llandyrnog and District Village Summer League in 1976.
-It took them 31 years to win a trophy.
+The local football team, Ysceifiog F.C., joined the Llandyrnog & District Summer League in 1976.
+They won the knockout shield in 2007 and 2008, and the league title in 2008.
+Their catchment area also includes the villages of Lixwm and Nannerch, and the Brynford area was added in 2024.

 Although taking the name of the village Ysceifiog Wolves JFC, a successful junior league football team coming runners up in the Tesco UK Championships in 2011.